 5) Have the right alarm situation

-Making sure you have an alarm set that you will not snooze is essential.
-Like so many things, there are a lot of options–you pick what works best for you.
+Making sure you have an alarm set that you will not “snooze” til the end of time is essential.
+Luckily, there are a lot of options:

 - Alarm across the room AND alarm on phone by your bed: This is my preferred way to wake up.
 I keep a really soft alarm on my phone by my bed that gently wakes me up.
 My alarm across the room is set for 3 minutes later.
-Since I don’t want to disturb my husband, I get up easily with my gentle alarm, turn off the oter alarm before it even goes off and get on with my morning.
+Since I don’t want to disturb my husband, I get up easily with my gentle alarm and turn off the other alarm before it even goes off.

 BTW: Try and get an alarm that isn’t horribly annoying.
 If the sound is too grating, it’ll put you in a bad mood the minute you hear it.